Softdrink117/new-astro-city-service-light-brackets/README.md

 ![A view into the service door, showing the extra illumination.](./light_fromdoor.jpg)

-When working on my New Astro City, I noticed that the interior could get quite dark; doing maintenance tasks or connecting new game boards was often inconvenienced by the poor visbility.
+When working on my New Astro City, I noticed that the interior could get quite dark; doing maintenance tasks or connecting new game boards was often inconvenienced by the poor visibility.
 I decided to mount a 24" LED light fixture inside the cabinet, to provide some much-needed extra illumination.
 Initially, I held the light fixture in place with zip-ties; however, I wanted something that was sturdier and more aesthetically pleasing.
 I also wanted anything I used to be non-destructive to the cabinet.

 To this end, I designed some custom 3D-printable bracket clips to securely mount the light fixture along the lower edge of the monitor support frame.